bhousel/node-diff3/README.md

 ## Usage

-To install node-diff3 as a dependency in another project:
+To install node-diff3 as a dependency in your project:
 ```bash
 $  npm install --save node-diff3
 ```

-This library is distributed in both UMD and ES6 module formats for maxmimum compatibility. <sub>([read more about Javascript module formats](https://dev.to/iggredible/what-the-heck-are-cjs-amd-umd-and-esm-ikm))</sub>
+**node-diff3** is distributed in both UMD and ES6 module formats for maxmimum compatibility. ([Read more about Javascript module formats](https://dev.to/iggredible/what-the-heck-are-cjs-amd-umd-and-esm-ikm))
 * `index.mjs`  - ES6 module
 * `dist/index.js` - UMD module, ES6 syntax
 * `dist/index.es5.js` - UMD module, ES5 syntax